-Now that marriage between members of the same sex is recognize, many of the issues LGBTQ families had to address when they chose to be lifetime partners and raise children have been resolved.
+In 2013, the U.S. Supreme Court held that laws prohibiting same-sex marriage were unconstitutional, in Obergefell v.
+Hodges.
+Now that marriage between members of the same sex is recognized, many of the issues LGBTQ families had to address when they chose to be lifetime partners and raise children have been resolved.
 The same statutes and case law that have applied to married people and their children for decades, now apply to LGBTQ families.

 History of Helping LGBTQ Couples & Families

 Almost twenty years before the United Statement Supreme Court affirmed the right to marry for same sex couples, attorney Balisle represented the child in In re: Custody of H.S.K., 193 Wis.
 1d 649 (1995), where the Wisconsin Supreme Court established a working standard allowing for visitation by the non-biological parent of a child raised by a same sex couple.

 In that case, the court indicated it would consider co-parenting agreements between same-sex couples in the future.
 The court’s opinion was adopted and relied on by courts in other states around the United States who were struggling to find a legal basis on which to protect the families appearing before them.

 Her decades-long commitment and knowledge in creating and supporting legal protections for LGBTQ families gives us a unique understanding of the issues which remain.

 Questions You May Have When Seeking a Divorce

 Were you married to a same-sex partner in another state before Wisconsin recognized such marriage?
 Did you live with your partner for many years before being allowed to marry in Wisconsin?